algosup/2023-2024-project-3-virtual-processor-team-8/Functional-Specification.md

 ## Glossary

 [^1]: GCC, short for GNU Compiler Collection, is a free and open-source compiler system produced by the GNU Project.
 It is used to compile source code from various programming languages, including C, C++, Objective-C, Fortran, Ada, and others.
-In simple terms, it translates the code written by developers into a format that can be understood and executed by a computer. [^1.1]
+In simple terms, it translates the code written by developers into a format that can be understood and executed by a computer[^1.1].

 [^1.1]: ![GCC Logo](https://github.com/algosup/2023-2024-project-3-virtual-processor-team-8/blob/documents/Img/Gcc-Logo.png)